LifeFit Center @ The Beach

 |Mon - Thurs||8:30am - 7pm|

-The LifeFit Center @ The Beach opened on October 1, 2012 as California State University, Long Beach’s (CSULB) newest fitness facility.
+The LifeFit Center @ The Beach opened on October 1, 2012 as Long Beach State University's (LBSU) newest fitness facility.
 Fitness provides lifelong health and wellness opportunities in a variety of ways.
-The LifeFit Center aims to be the premier health and fitness facility in the Long Beach area for the age 50+ community.
-The LifeFit Center aims to provide fresh and complete health, fitness, social, and wellness programming to all of its members; as well as provide education, research, and career development opportunities for CSULB students, faculty, and staff.
+The LifeFit Center aims to be the premier health and fitness facility in the Long Beach area for the age 49+ community.
+The LifeFit Center aims to provide fresh and complete health, fitness, social, and wellness programming to all of its members; as well as provide education, research, and career development opportunities for LBSU students, faculty, and staff.

 Here is a look at the LifeFit Center's monthly themes for 2014.
-I fyou have any ideas or suggetions for activities or speakers at the LFC, please let LFC management know:
+If you have any ideas or suggestions for activities or speakers at the LFC, please let LFC management know:

 January - Goal Setting